 - 1. On-street parking spaces shall count towards parking requirements.
 (See Part 6.
 Parking and Loading Standards.) - 2.
 The parking space/tree planting pattern may be interrupted by existing or new driveways designated in the REGULATING PLAN, streets, and ALLEYS, but the requirements in B.1 above shall be met, except where necessary for any transit stops or stations. - 3.
 Parking spaces must be constructed in a manner that allows proper drainage (generally a "w" profile, having a gutter pan between the travel and parking lanes). - 4.
-Bicycle parking shall be provided forward of the DOORYARD area; the racks shall be located in alignment with the STREET TREES.
+Where required, bicycle parking shall be provided on the same lot as the development forward of the DOORYARD area; the racks shall be located in alignment with the STREET TREES.
 (See Zoning Ordinance Section 431.5.4 for permitted bicycle rack design.)